ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A descendant selector selects zero or more descendants of a node.

-The descendants are first enumerated in a nodelist known as a _descendant nodelist_, such that:
+A nodelist enumerating the descendants is known as a _descendant nodelist_ when:

 * nodes of any array appear in array order,
 * nodes appear immediately before all their descendants.